tim-harding/tim-harding.github.io/src/blog/squircles/index.md

 > Ive’s design team had obsessed over the rounded corners of the phone and become advocates of Bézier curves, a concept from computer modeling used to eliminate the transition breaks between straight and curved surfaces....
 A standard rounded corner consists of a single-radius arch or a quarter circle, whereas their curves were mapped through a dozen points, creating a more gradual and natural transition. <cite>[1](#after-steve)</cite>

 Beziér curves are just one option to soften the shape.
-Another is to repurpose an attractive shape from mathematics, the superellipse.
+Figma has a [detailed article](https://www.figma.com/blog/desperately-seeking-squircles/) going over this method, but we'll be looking at another that uses a nice mathematical shape.

+## Maths

 We'll start with the equation for a circle:

 $$ x^2 + y^2 = 1 $$